agentos-project/agentos/documentation/includes/install_and_try.rst

   agentos init
   agentos run

-This type of agent is called an :doc:`Agent Directory`.
+This type of agent is called an :doc:`Agent Directory <../agent_directories>`.
 To see more complex agents, look at example agents in the `example_agents
 <https://github.com/agentos-project/agentos/tree/master/example_agents>`_
 directory of the project source code.